Non-Barbie Fashion Dolls, Clones, and Competitors 1960s to early-2000s

 Geoffrey, Inc., 1999, Real Friends Tanisha (boxed and redressed), a Toys R Us-exclusive Barbie competitor:

 The redressed doll is marked ©1998 Geoffrey, Inc. (on the head); MADE IN CHINA (upper back).
-Tanisha has a vinyl head and legs with bendable knees, rigid plastic arms and body with a twist and turn waist.
-The black hair is rooted; brown painted eyes, parted lips painted burgundy with molded painted teeth area.
-The boxed doll wears a tennis costume, has two tennis rackets, a tennis ball, red jacket, red sneakers, and a red visor enclosed in a baggie.
+Tanisha has a vinyl head and legs with bendable knees, rigid plastic arms and body with a twist-and-turn waist.
+The black hair is rooted; brown-painted eyes, parted lips painted burgundy with molded painted teeth area.
+The boxed doll wears a tennis costume and has two tennis rackets, a tennis ball, a red jacket, red sneakers, and a red visor enclosed in a baggie.
 An extra pair of black high heels are attached to the box liner.
 The back of the box includes images of other dolls in the collection.
 Tanisha is the only Black doll shown.

 Lucky Ind.
 Co.
 Ltd., 1997 and 1999, Clearly Casual and Fashion Corner Zahara, Barbie competitors:

 The Clearly Casual doll is marked 1994 LUCKY (on the head) and MADE IN CHINA (on the upper back).
 Fashion Corner Zahara is marked 1111 / 1994 LUCKY (on the head); the Lucky rabbit logo / ©1990 LUCKY DOLL IND.
 CO.
 LTD/MADE IN CHINA (on mid-to-lower back).
-The heads, arms, and legs are non-hollow vinyl with bendable knees and twist and turn waists.
+The heads, arms, and legs are non-hollow vinyl with bendable knees and twist-and-turn waists.
 The bodies are rigid plastic.
-Both have black rooted hair.
+Both have black-rooted hair.
 Clearly Casual has a ponytail with bangs; Zahara has knee-length straight hair with a center part.
 Both have brown painted eyes with painted upper and lower eyelashes, parted lips, burgundy lip color, painted teeth area, and the appearance of an overbite.
-Clothing is original; the shoes are replaced.
+The clothing is original; the shoes are replaced.

 Mego, 1970, two Maddie Mod dolls, Barbie competitor:

 Marked HONG KONG (on the heads); MEGO TOY CORP., MCMLXX / HONG KONG (on the upper backs).
 The heads and arms are soft, rubbery vinyl.
 The bodies and limbs are hollow plastic.
-Black rooted hair is styled in a bubble cut (on the left) and straight with bangs (on the right).
-Brown painted eyes have rooted upper eyelashes and heavy blue eyeshadow.
-They have chubby dimpled cheeks, smiling mouths, painted teeth, pink lip color.
+Black-rooted hair is styled in a bubble cut (on the left) and straight with bangs (on the right).
+Brown-painted eyes have rooted upper eyelashes and heavy blue eyeshadow.
+They have chubby, dimpled cheeks, smiling mouths, painted teeth, and pink lip color.
 It is unknown if the doll on the left wears an original fashion; the shoes are replaced.
-The doll on the right is redressed in a Totsy tennis fashion and sneakers.
+The doll on the right is redressed in a Totsy tennis outfit and sneakers.

 Shillman circa 1960s-1970s, two Maxi Mods and Mini Mod, Barbie competitors: